 - Make sure that the specific herb in the tea does not decrease breast milk supply.

-- If you are allergic to plants or pollen, it’s best to stay away from related herbal plants.
+- If you are allergic to plants or pollen, avoiding related herbal plants is best.

 - Always buy teas with proper labeling of ingredients.

 - Avoid pharmacologically active herbal teas.